Zackary-Crow/scorecard/README.md

 - Python 3.10.11 [Download](https://www.python.org/downloads/release/python-31011/)

-### Setting up a Virtual Environment (Optional)
+### Setting up a Virtual Environment (Recommended but Optional)
+#### Warning
 It's always a good practice to use a virtual environment to manage project dependencies.

+If you do not use a virtual environment then any conflicting global dependencies will be updated.

+This can potentially break other projects that rely on an older version of the replaced dependency.

+#### Configuration
 Follow these steps to set up a virtual environment:

 ```bash
 # Install virtualenv package